-When the four pieces of moulding are assembled, it becomes a frame.
+When the four pieces of molding are assembled, it becomes a frame.

 When artwork continues from the front surface of a stretched canvas down the sides.

-A plaster substance applied to frame moulding to create a smooth base prior to applying the finish.
+A plaster substance applied to frame molding to create a smooth base prior to applying the finish.

 A popular method used to produce fine art prints